eigerco/solana-spec/implementation-details.md

 >
 > `mask_bits = 15`, `shard_bits = 12`, `mask = 000001000000001` - first we search for a shard with an index equal to the first 12 bits of the mask, `000001000000`, which is 64, and then for hashes starting with `000001000000001...` from that shard.

-A Few additional checks for collected `CrdsValue`s are performed before pull responses are created:
+A few additional checks for collected `CrdsValue`s are performed before pull responses are created:
 * `CrdsValue`s wallclock is checked against the pull request origin wallclock - if a value is newer it is skipped
 * if a value is of one of the types: `LowestSlot`, `LegacyVersion`, `DuplicateShred`, `RestartHeaviestFork`, `RestartLastVotedForkSlots` - if it originates from a non-staked node it is skipped